bluesky/bluesky-queueserver/docs/source/index.rst

 Components of Remote Acquisition
 --------------------------------

-There are three distinct tasks in involved in data acquisition
+There are three distinct tasks involved in data acquisition

 1. monitoring the beamline status (at least 0.5Hz update rate)
 2. invoking the acquisition to collect the data